mlflow/mlflow/docs/source/index.rst

 Getting Started with MLflow
 ---------------------------
-If this is your first time exploring MLflow, the guides here are a great place to start.
-The emphasis in each of these is getting you up to speed as quickly as possible with the basic functionality, terms, APIs, and general best practices to enhance your learning in area-specific guides and tutorials.
+If this is your first time exploring MLflow, the tutorials and guides here are a great place to start.
+The emphasis in each of these is getting you up to speed as quickly as possible with the basic functionality, terms, APIs, and general best practices of using MLflow in order to enhance your learning in area-specific guides and tutorials.

 .. raw:: html